 The soft top indicator light in the instrument panel shows the conditions of top operation.
-This light comes and stays on when the soft top is being operated or if it is stopped before it is fully opened or closed.
-The light will go off when the top is fully opened or closed.
+The light illuminates when the soft top is being operated or if it is stopped before reaching the fully opened or closed position.
+When the top is fully opened, the light will turn off.
+When the top is fully closed, the light will flash.